juicebox-systems/juicebox-sdk/whitepaper/whitepaper.typ

 ```

 An _OK_ response from this phase should always be expected to return the following information from the user's registration state:
+- encryptionKeyScalarShares#sub[i]
+- encryptedSecret
-- encryptedSecretShares#sub[i]
+- encryptedSecretCommitments#sub[i]

-A _BadUnlockTag_ response from this phase should always be expected to return the previously determined:
+A _BadUnlockKeyTag_ response from this phase should always be expected to return the previously determined:
 - guessesRemaining

 Upon receipt of _threshold_ _OK_ responses, the client can reconstruct the user's _secret_.